-The long-term effects of ayahuasca are still being studied.
-Some research suggests its use is unlikely to noticeably impair a normal-functioning brain.
-However, common hallucinogens have been known to cause persistent psychosis and Hallucinogen Persisting Perception Disorder (HPPD) — a disorder characterized by random hallucinations or visual stimulation, such as seeing halos around moving objects.
-Additionally, some studies have found that psychedelic drugs, including ayahuasca, can cause changes in brain structure and personality.
+The long-term effects of Ayahuasca are still being studied.
+Some research suggests its use is unlikely to noticeably impair a normally functioning brain.
+However, common Hallucinogens have been known to cause persistent psychosis and hallucinogen persisting perception disorder (HPPD) — a disorder characterized by random hallucinations or visual stimulation, such as seeing halos around moving objects.
+Additionally, some studies have found that Psychedelic drugs, including Ayahuasca, can cause changes in brain structure and personality.

-The risk of developing a dependence or addiction to ayahuasca are relatively low.
+The risk of developing a dependence or addiction to Ayahuasca is relatively low.
 To date, no peer-reviewed evidence demonstrates that use of the tea (or DMT) leads to a tolerance.
-Yet, these effects do not preclude a behavioral addiction to the experience of using the drug.
+This doesn’t mean that a behavioral addiction to the experience of using the drug can’t still occur.
 Though drinking the tea has been described as “miserable,” some individuals frequently use the substance as a form of self-therapy.

 Because the possibility of Hallucinogen-caused brain damage can be so severe, those who frequently abuse Ayahuasca, take increasing amounts of it, or spend more and more time trying to secure stashes of it should seek addiction treatment or therapy.